felipezarco/responserror/README.md

 - **message**: will be filled automatically if given `code` or `status` are valid and no `message` value is given.

-- **content**: anything can be sent here, responserror will not try to fill this.
-This will be displayed as `errors`.
+- **errors**: anything can be sent here, responserror will not try to fill this.

 Note: if `message` is given a value, that will **override** the automatic value responserror would give.
 This applies to all other properties.